JoeyDP/meta-patterns/README.md

 myfunc called with arg 5
 ```

 Subclassing from `Subject.Listener` has the advantage of raising a `TypeError` when an `on_` function has no matching counterpart in `Subject`.
-This can prevent difficult to solve issues from changing the name of a function in `Subject`.
+This can help detect difficult to find problems that arise when changing the name of a function in `Subject`.
+Our method includes this check to guard against some issues that come with the loose coupling of the `Listener` pattern.

 ## Future Work